Jump to section

 My horse has hives.
 We live in SW Florida.
 In the past had an intense episode of an allergic reaction.
 Cause unknown.
 I do not want to put her on steroids.
 Any non medicine treatments?

-Add a comment to Miss Zippobull ( Jwetta)'s experience
+Miss Zippobull ( Jwetta)'s Owner

 Was this experience helpful?